Mekhlabhishek/Test1/book/chapter-1.md

 Welcome to the first chapter of learning Selenium.

+Selenium is an open source tool to test web applications running in browsers.
+Selenium does not test desktop applilcations.

 We will be using [webdriver](https://www.selenium.dev/documentation/en/webdriver/) to write our tests.

 In this chapter, we will ensure that we have the requisite software to start writing our test.